markcastle/simple-jwt/README.md

 All components are designed for dependency injection and can be replaced with custom implementations.

-## JSON Serialization Abstraction
+## 📄 JSON Serialization Abstraction

-SimpleJwt uses an abstracted JSON serialization layer that supports different JSON libraries. **You must explicitly configure a JSON provider before using SimpleJwt**:
+SimpleJwt uses an abstracted JSON serialization layer that supports different JSON libraries. **⚠️ You must explicitly configure a JSON provider before using SimpleJwt**:

 ```csharp
 // Configure JSON serialization for System.Text.Json (default in .NET Core)